 Additional Monitoring

-The Water Boards have the discretion to require non-storm water NPEDS dischargers, including POTW dischargers, to conduct additional toxicity testing, such as special studies, to add test species, or to assess higher than the IWC effluent concentrations.
+The Water Boards have the discretion to require non-storm water NPDES dischargers, including POTW dischargers, to conduct additional toxicity testing, such as special studies, to add test species, or to assess higher than the IWC effluent concentrations.
 This additional monitoring cannot be used to determine compliance with the MDEL and MMEL.

-Violation Reporting
+Violation and Target Reporting

-All non-storm water NPDES dischargers, including POTW dischargers, are required to notify the Water Boards of a violation of a toxicity MDEL or MMEL as soon as the discharger learns of the violation but no later than 24 hours after the discharger receives the monitoring results.
+All non-storm water NPDES dischargers, including POTW dischargers, are required to notify the Water Boards of a violation of a toxicity MDEL or MMEL or when a MDET or MMET has not been met as soon as the discharger learns of the violation, or of not meeting the targets, but no later than 24 hours after the discharger receives the monitoring results.

-L. Small Disadvantaged Communities
+Biological Pesticide and Residual Pesticide Discharges

+For biological pesticide or residual pesticide discharges regulated by an NPDES permit, the Water Boards would have the option to exempt these discharges from some or all of the implementation requirements in the Provisions.

+Drinking Water System Discharges

-For POTW dischargers, the Water Boards would have the option to exempt POTWs serving small disadvantaged communities form from some, or all of the implementation requirements in the Provisions.
+For drinking water system discharges, the Water Boards would have the option to exempt these discharges from some or all of the implementation requirements in the Provisions.

+Discharges from Natural Gas Utility Construction, Operations and Maintenance Activities

+The Water Boards would have the option to exempt discharges from hydrostatic testing, site dewatering, construction, testing, maintenance, or repair of natural gas facilities regulated by an NPDES permit from some or all of the implementation requirements in the Provisions.

 Insignificant Dischargers

 For certain insignificant non-storm water NPDES dischargers, the Water Boards would have the option to exempt these dischargers from some or all of the implementation elements in the Provisions.